 directorygoa gen

 A well-organized repository helps teams navigate and maintain the codebase effectively.
+A unified structure also makes it easier for developers to move between systems and services.
 Here’s a recommended structure:

 myapi/